-Species of Greatest Conservation Need (Wisconsin): Animal species identified as at risk or declining in the offer legal protection; however, many of the SGCN are either state or federally-listed.
+Species of Greatest Conservation Need (Wisconsin): Animal species identified as at risk or declining in the Wisconsin Wildlife Action Plan (WDNR 2006).
+They include threatened and endangered species, as well as many other species whose populations are of concern.
+Designation of a species as SGCN does not, alone, offer legal protection; however, many of the SGCN are either state or federally-listed.
 In addition, several other state and federal laws may apply to some of these species (see http://dnr.wi.gov/org/land/er/laws/ for more information).